 No, incense is not bad for pet rats.
 In fact, many rat owners find that their pets enjoy the scent of incense and often use it to help keep their cages clean.
 However, it is important to make sure that the incense you use is non-toxic and does not contain any harmful chemicals.
 If you are unsure about whether or not a particular brand of incense is safe for your pet rat, it is always best to consult with your veterinarian first.

 If you're a pet owner, you might want to think twice before using incense in your home.
-While the aromatic smoke can be pleasant for humans, it can cause skin irritation, rashes, and burns for our furry friends.
+While aromatic smoke can be pleasant for humans, it can cause skin irritation, rashes, and burns for our furry friends.

 Cats and dogs have sensitive respiratory systems, and the fumes from incense can irritate their lungs and airways.
 Inhaling smoke from incense can irritate their lungs and cause respiratory problems.
 If your pet has asthma, it may be especially prone to having a reaction to incense smoke.
 Symptoms of an asthma attack in pets include wheezing, coughing, and difficulty breathing.

 Even if your pet doesn't have asthma, inhaling incense smoke can still be harmful.
-Prolonged exposure to the smoke can damage their lungs and lead to respiratory infections.
+Prolonged exposure to smoke can damage their lungs and lead to respiratory infections.
 Besides, incense smoke can also be irritating to the eyes, causing redness, watering, and pain.
 And if your pet should happen to ingest any of the ashes, they could end up with an upset stomach or worse.

 Cats and dogs have a keen sense of smell, making them particularly sensitive to strong odors.
 Incense smoke can be incredibly pungent, and the scent of burning incense can be overwhelming for our furry friends.
 In fact, the smoke and scent of incense can actually cause discomfort in cats and dogs.